Maruoka842/functionFinder/README.md

 ## Project Overview

 This is a web application designed to find various types of recurrence relations for a given sequence of numbers.
-It can identify rational, algebraic, polynomial (D-finite/holonomic), and algebraic differential equations that the generating function of a sequence satisfies.
+It can identify rational, algebraic, polynomial recursive (D-finite/holonomic), and algebraic differential equations that the generating function of a sequence satisfies.
 The tool also extends the sequence based on the found recurrence relations.

 ## Features